medusajs/medusa/docs/content/cli/reference.md

 ---
 description: 'Learn how to install the Medusa CLI Tool.
-Medusa CLI Tool can be used to perform actions such as create a new Medusa backend, run migrations, create a new admin user, and more.'
+Medusa CLI Tool can be used to perform actions such as create a new Medusa server, run migrations, create a new admin user, and more.'
 ---

 # CLI Reference